Intercoin/EscrowContract/README.md

     * send transaction escrow
     * all participants deposited own tokens until escrow locked up
     * escrow started and all participants starting to unlock own deposited tokens in favor to recipients.
 Now in any time recipients can withdraw tokens
-    * if  blockCount passed - escrow are expired.
-Now all participants can with drazw own tokens which are not locked (if param `swapBackAfterEscrow` is true)
+    * if  duration passed - escrow are expired.
+Now all participants can withdraw own tokens which are not locked (if param `swapBackAfterEscrow` is true)

 **Notes:**
 1. participants/tokens/minimums are combined and linked arrays with the same length.